quixio/quix-samples/python/write/Fraud-Ingest/README.md

-# Fraud Detection I - Ingest
+# Fraud detection I - ingest

 This is the ingestion stage for the Fraud Detection example.
 This sample will send public transaction data to a Topic at the rate of 5 rows per second.

-## Requirements / Prerequisites
+## Requirements/prerequisites

-This is part of the Fraud Detection project:
+This is part of the fraud detection project:

-- Fraud Detection I - Ingest (this one): project that writes transaction data into topic
+- Fraud detection I - ingest (this one): project that writes transaction data into topic.
-- Fraud Detection II - Clean: project that reads raw transaction data and cleans it (dummyfication)
+- Fraud detection II - clean: project that reads raw transaction data and cleans it (dummyfication).
-- Fraud Detection III - Predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.
+- Fraud detection III - predict: project that writes the cleaned transaction data and uses it to predict fraud using a loaded machine learning model.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: